tkataras/Automatic-Cell-Counting-with-TWS/README.md

 ```
 Place these classifiers inside of __training_area/Classifiers__.
 These should be __.model__ files.

+Making classifiers is described in the [How to create classifiers using Weka](#How-to-create classifiers-using-Weka) section.

 ## Image Protocols
 Images should be of the same dimensions.